Best Angle Grinders for Hard-to-Reach Areas

 Rating: 4.7 (total: 3039+)

 You get a compact grinder that’s easy to hold when you’re stretched out on a ladder or working in a tight corner.
-The slender grip and two-position handle make one-handed reach practical, while the 7.5 Amp motor delivers steady rpm for cutting and stripping tasks.
+The slender grip and two-position handle make controlled reach more practical, while the 7.5 Amp motor delivers steady speed for cutting and stripping tasks.

-Directed airflow and the Service Minder brush system help protect the motor so the tool lasts longer, and the large spindle lock plus quick-adjust guard get you back to work quickly when you need to change discs or reposition the shield.
-It’s a solid choice if you want a dependable corded tool that won’t tire your hands on longer sessions.
+Directed airflow and the Service Minder brush system help protect the motor, and the large spindle lock plus quick-adjust guard help when you need to change discs or reposition the shield.

 What People Say